DiabeticMenu

 Sports Drinks

 Unless you are treating a low (hypoglycemia), avoid full-sugar Gatorade.
 It hits the bloodstream like rocket fuel.
 Stick to water, or zero-sugar electrolyte drinks like Gatorade Zero or Powerade Zero.
+During intense exercise lasting over an hour, some carbs may be needed, but work with your endocrinologist to find your personal threshold.

-Expert Tips: Driving and Exams
+Expert Tips: Driving, Exams, and Independence

 Frequently Asked Questions